 This review first appeared in the Christian Research Journal, volume 28, number 6 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 What the Bleep Do We Know? extrapolates from quantum physics to answer life’s big questions.
 That’s its claim anyway.
 In reality, science is completely incidental to the film’s conclusions.
 Viewers instead are fed a nauseating stream of nonsense that traces back to the teaching of a woman who claims to channel a 35,000-year-old deity.